Mechsoft-Limited/iniswap-document/governance/lottery/lottery-contract.md

                     // Update numberAddressesInPreviousBracket
                     numberAddressesInPreviousBracket = _numberTicketsPerLotteryId[_lotteryId][transformedWinningNumber];
                 }
-                // A. No CAKE to distribute, they are added to the amount to withdraw to treasury address } else {
+                // A. No INI to distribute, they are added to the amount to withdraw to treasury address } else {
                 _lotteries[_lotteryId].cakePerBracket[j] = 0;